toluaina/toluaina.github.io/docs/tutorial/relationship-with-user-defined-foreign-key.md

-You can specify the relationship foreign keys explicitly as a `relationship` property.
+You can specify the relationship foreign key as a property on the `relationship`.

 ```JSON
 [